 Charlottetown is proud to be the birthplace of the Confederation and in the Confederation Centre of Arts there’s a replica of the Confederation chamber where politicians met in 1864 at the Charlottetown Conference.
 There’s a short film that explains how their discussions to unite the three maritime provinces in Canada eventually led to the uniting of Canada, so that Charlottetown can claim to be the birthplace of the Confederation that brought the states of Canada together as one nation.

 2. Get foodie – Taste of the town tour of Charlottetown

-A food tour is a great way not only to familiarise yourself with the best restaurants in town, but to learn about the local food culture and the dishes to look out for on menus when you eat out later.
-We had a fantastic food tour on Experience PEI’s Taste the Town tour, our guide leading us though the best places to eat and picking out the typical local specialities.
+A food tour is a great way not only to familiarize yourself with the best restaurants in town, but to learn about the local food culture and the dishes to look out for on menus when you eat out later.
+We had a fantastic food tour on Experience PEI’s Taste the Town tour, our guide leading us though the best places to eat and picking out the typical local specialties.

 Being an island you might guess that seafood features heavily on most menus, with Canada’s Atlantic coastline offering deep, cold water where lobsters, scallops, oysters and fish abound.
 There are many excellent places around Charlottetown to taste fresh seafood and we visited the Old Dublin Pub and Claddagh Oyster House for some of the local mussels and the seafood chowder, a typical local dish in the Maritimes.

 You may also enjoy: How to spend a perfect weekend in Victoria, Canada